-Job analysis is, “the splitting of each job into its tasks and duties and analyzing them in detail”.
+“the splitting of each job into its tasks and duties and analyzing them in detail”.
 The purpose of job analysis is to establish the standards to perform each job.
-Hence, in case of hiring, it explains the competencies required to perform that job.
-Read its more detail in the functions of human resource management.
+Hence, in the case of hiring, it explains the competencies required to perform that job.
+Read more detail on the functions of human resource management.

 Job analysis methods

-There are many ways to do job analysis in order to follow an effective recruitment and selection process in hrm.
+There are many ways to do job analysis in an ideal recruitment and selection process in hrm.
 One includes asking the employees about those jobs in a survey.
-How do they perform the job, its different elements & methods, time to perform each activity and the most efficient ways to do it.
-This involves using a structured questionnaire to ask same questions from all employees and then compare the results.
+How do they perform the job, its different elements & methods, what time to perform each activity, and the most efficient ways to do it?
+This involves using a structured questionnaire to ask the same questions from all employees and then compare the results.

-A more detailed questionnaire can be position analysis questionnaire (PAQ) which deals with all the details of the jobs.
-It includes the tasks and responsibilities, interpersonal relationships in that particular job, mental processes involved in the job and the motivational factors.
-The format of a good job analysis questionnaire can be viewed here.
+A more detailed questionnaire can be a position analysis questionnaire (PAQ) which deals with all the details of the jobs.
+It includes the tasks and responsibilities, interpersonal relationships in that particular job, mental processes involved in the job, and motivational factors.

 Critical incident analysis

-Fourth method is very important because of its uniqueness.
-It is critical incident analysis.
-In this method, every job is analysed for the most critical incidents which have rarely taken place in the past or that could happen anytime in future.
-This could be an additional requirement in a job which is considered in order to make the employees aware or which may require some training to be avoided.
+The fourth method is very important because of its uniqueness.
+It is a critical incident analysis.
+In this method, every job is analyzed for the most critical incidents which have rarely taken place in the past or that could happen anytime in the future.
+This could be an additional requirement in a job that is considered in order to make the employees aware of which may require some training to be avoided.

-For example, to perform the job of an HR manager, a critical incident could be union strike which requires you to be good at negotiating with the unions.
-So, this assesses your negotiation skills through critical incident analysis and then put into writing for the competencies required in an HR manager.
-Next time, when you hire a new one, you can look for this competency or when you want to promote an existing one, again this competency is an important guide for taking the decision.
+For example, to perform the job of an HR manager, a critical incident could be a union strike which requires you to be good at negotiating with the unions.
+So, this assesses your negotiation skills through critical incident analysis and then puts into writing the competencies required in an HR manager.
+Next time, when you hire a new one, you can look for this competency or when you want to promote an existing one, again this competency is an important guide for making the decision.

-Job analysis yields Job Description (JD) which is “the result of job analysis in writing”.
-Job analysis yields the tasks and duties performed in each job.
-These tasks and duties are put into writing for record keeping purposes.
+Job analysis yields a Job Description (JD) which is defined as “the result of job analysis in writing”.
+The job analysis marks the tasks and duties performed in each job.
+These tasks and duties are put into writing for record-keeping purposes.
 Hiring managers consult this JD when they need to specify the skills for each job.
 Interviewers refer to this document while taking the interview and assessing the candidates.
 New hires and current employees look at this JD while performing their daily tasks.
 So, this is one of the most important documents which everyone must keep in the organization.
-It is not only needed for establishing a strong strategic recruitment and selection process but also required for day-to-day operations in the company.
+It is not only an essential requirement for the recruitment and selection process in hrm but also important for day-to-day operations in the company.

 Recruitment deals with “job advertising and attracting people to apply for the jobs”.
-This is the first phase of a strategic recruitment and selection process in hrm; the second being selection.
+This is the first phase of an ideal recruitment and selection process in hrm, the second being selection.
 Now we have the job description ready and through WFP, we exactly know how many people to hire in each department.
-Next comes advertising of the jobs.
+Next comes the advertising of the jobs.
 Candidates’ presence on different platforms decides which mediums to use for advertising.
-There are a lot of sources to advertise the jobs: job advertising websites, newspapers, company’s Facebook and Instagram pages and off course, the company website.
+There are a lot of sources to advertise the jobs: job advertising websites, newspapers, the company’s Facebook and Instagram pages, and of course, the company website.